zachlatta/go-localbitcoins/README.md

 import "github.com/zachlatta/go-localbitcoins/localbitcoins"
 ```

-Construct a new LocalBitcoisn client, then use services to access different
+Construct a new LocalBitcoins client, then use services to access different
 parts of the API.
 For example, to get the user info for the account "zrl":

 ```go